Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Cold canvassing is a broad term that represents all sales prospecting activities that salespeople employ to contact and qualify cold leads.
 This includes in-person strategies like door-knocking or business networking, but can also include things like cold calling or cold emailing.
 For a complete list of cold canvassing strategies, check out our article on sales prospecting.

 Door-to-door sales is a type of cold canvassing where salespeople choose a target area and then physically knock on doors to speak with and qualify cold leads.
 Conversely, cold canvassing represents all prospecting activities used to contact cold leads, including in-person and digital means.
 Further, cold canvassing can also represent non-sales activities like canvassing for a political candidate or nonprofit.

-With this type of lead generation process laid out, now’s the time to start selling door to door.
+With this type of lead generation process laid out, now’s the time to start selling door-to-door.
 It’s important to keep hammering the fundamentals, ensuring that you’re coming up to every door with confidence, and adapting your approach when you notice things aren’t working.
-If you do all three, you’ll be in good shape when generating leads or selling door to door.
+If you do all three, you’ll be in good shape when selling door-to-door and closing deals.